 A total eclipse of the Sun occurs when the Moon passes directly in front of the Sun, blocking out its light.
 Although the entire eclipse can last a couple of hours, its spectacular total phase lasts only a few minutes.
 Learn more about solar eclipses.

 The following are the solar eclipses for the next two years:

-March 20, 2015: Total Eclipse of the Sun.
-This eclipse will not be visible from North America but will be visible from Greenland, Iceland, Europe, North Africa, and northwestern Asia.
+February 15, 2018: Partial Eclipse of the Sun.
+This eclipse is not visible from North America but can be viewed from Antarctica, southern South America, and the Falkland Islands.

-September 13, 2015: Partial Eclipse of the Sun.
-This partial eclipse will not be visible from North America but will be visible from parts of southern Africa, the southern half of Madagascar, the southern Indian Ocean, and the eastern part of Antarctica.
+July 13, 2018: Partial Eclipse of the Sun.
+This eclipse is not visible from North America but can be viewed from Antarctica, Tasmania, southern South Australia, and Stewart Island.